 This experiment shows that using nanodrills combined with previously ineffective antibiotic agents could help in destroying bacteria with thick cell walls.

 Biotechnology is an area that has been developing rapidly in 2019 and would continue to do so even in 2020.
-The new tools that allow the manipulation of genetic materials, tissues, and proteins would prove to be extremely valuable with the unique challenges that are emerging in 2020.
+The new tools that allow the manipulation of genetic materials, tissues, and proteins would prove extremely valuable with the unique challenges emerging in 2020.

 We have not included all the fantastic developments before us, such as a new type of bandage that heals bones or using DNA as a nanotechnology tool.
-This aim of this list is to present the developments in each area of biotechnology – and provoke your curiosity to explore further.
+This list aims to present the developments in each area of biotechnology – and provoke your curiosity to explore further.